Last Updated on 19th March 2026 by admin

 Maximum Depth: 614 meters (2,014 ft)

 Great Slave Lake is the second-largest lake in Canada, found in the Northwest Territories.
-It is the 9th largest fresh water lake in the world and the deepest lake in North America.
-It was called Slavey people and it was an Indigenous people who were native in the area.
-It was an important aspect of the fur trade routes by explorers and traders in the 18th century.
+It is the 9th largest freshwater lake in the world and the deepest lake in North America.
+It was named after the Slavey people, an Indigenous group native to the region.
+It played an important role in fur trade routes used by explorers and traders in the 18th century.

-Great Slave Lake was named after Slavey First Nation, an Indigenous Dene tribe that was indigenous to the area.
-Its water sources are a number of rivers, such as Slave, Hay, Taltson, Snare, Lockhart, and Yellowknife Rivers, and the waters are released into the lake which are directed northwards towards the Arctic Ocean by the Mackenzie river.
+It was named after the Slavey First Nation, an Indigenous Dene group from the region.
+Its water sources are a number of rivers, such as Slave, Hay, Taltson, Snare, Lockhart, and Yellowknife Rivers, and these rivers flow into the lake, which then drains northward towards the Arctic Ocean by the Mackenzie River.

-The lake is also frozen most part of the year, and it turns into the scene of the glittering white ice under a swirling Aurora Borealis.
+The lake is also frozen for most of the year, and it transforms into a landscape of glittering white ice under a swirling Aurora Borealis.
 During summer, its surface springs into action again, and there are fish (lake trout, whitefish, pike), and wildlife (moose, beavers, foxes, bald eagles) roaming the shores.

 8. Lake Malawi